elasticio/api-docs/source/includes/_recipes.md

 - ``tenant`` – Recipe is available to other clients in the tenant.
 - ``global`` – Any user of the platform can use these recipes.

-Accordingly, a set of recipes, available for each user consists of: non-shared recipes from the user's Workspace, recipes with `contract`, `tenant` and `global` access.
-When you create recipe it has default visibility `workspace`.
+Accordingly, a set of recipes available for each user consists of: non-shared recipes from the user's Workspace, recipes with `contract`, `tenant` and `global` access.
+When you create a recipe, it has default visibility `workspace`.

 ## Create a recipe